johnedvard/SpaceCommandes/README.md

 * SpaceCommandes-html

-If you're lucky, everything, save the HTML-project, will compile If you're unlucky, there will be other problems.
+If you're lucky, everything, save the HTML-project, will compile.
+If you're unlucky, there will be other problems.
 If so, `<insert preferred course of action here>`